dryjins/ibc-wavelet-benchmark/README.md

 This repository contains the source code, data processing scripts, model training, and evaluation notebooks for the reproducible benchmark study described in our paper:

 > Jin, S. & Komarov, M. M. (2025). *Reproducible Benchmark of Wavelet-Enhanced Intrabody Communication Biometric Identification*.
-Scientific Reports.

 Our work establishes the first public, leakage-free benchmark for IBC biometrics to address methodological flaws in prior studies and provide a reliable baseline for future research.